In this article

 You can also stage an intervention with close friends and family if you suspect someone you know is struggling with alcoholism.

-An intervention is a carefully planned event that is usually done in consultation with a doctor or addiction counselor.
+An intervention is a carefully planned event in consultation with a doctor or addiction counselor.
+The goal is to help guide the addicted person to seek treatment in a controlled and effective way.

 Alcoholics Anonymous (AA) is an effective worldwide organization of peer-facilitated support groups that helps people recover from alcoholism.
 It does not necessarily "treat" AUD but can help people with AUD cope.